Email: info@suzandy.co.uk

 This is a sedge grass wrapped with rye straw.
 One of the most difficult materials to use but well worth it.

 Sometimes one finds chairs with different colour wrappings giving a striped appearance.
-Very time consuming
+Very time consuming.

-Blind Caning sometimes known as 'French' caning
+Blind Caning - sometimes known as 'French' caning

-The holes are not drilled all the way through the frame and each piece of cane has to be glued individually into each hole.
-This is very time consuming and the cost reflects this:
+The holes are not drilled all the way through the frame and each piece of cane has to be cut to fit the exact length and may have to be glued individually into each hole.

 See Information & Prices